Table of Contents

 - This practice controls insects and diseases, increases soil fertility and decreases soil erosion.

-- Sowing a leguminous crops (e.g. green gram) as a rotational crop is very useful because legumes enhance nitrogen level in the soil, reduces the need for chemical nitrogen fertilizer thereby saving the soil from the harmful effects of using high yielding varieties along with the application of large amount of fertilizer, pesticides and water.
+- Sowing a leguminous crop (e.g. green gram) as a rotational crop is very useful because legumes enhance nitrogen level in the soil, reduces the need for chemical nitrogen fertilizer.

 - Leguminous crop should be grown after non-leguminous crop.